aussio/pgn-viewer/DOCUMENTATION.md

 ## Notes
 - The root is an array (one element per game; this project only supports single-game PGNs).
 - Game metadata is under the `tags` property.
 - Moves are in the `moves` array, each with a `notation` object and other move details.

+## Assistant Cursor Rules

+- When running tests from the chat, always use `npx vitest run` (non-interactive, no extra flags) to avoid configuration errors and ensure consistent results.